 Nourishing Practices for Cold Dew: Embrace Acidity and Hydration to Thrive in Late Autumn!

 As the autumn deepens, the chill in the air becomes more pronounced, and the nights grow cool and refreshing.
 On the final day of the National Day holiday, we welcome the Cold Dew solar term.
 This period marks a significant transition towards cooler weather, a time when nature gradually shifts into a phase of receding warmth and growing coolness.
-To align with this natural rhythm, our personal nourishment should focus on conservation and inner nurturing.
+To align with this natural rhythm, traditional wisdom suggests focusing on conservation and inner nurturing.

 Three Nourishing Practices for Cold Dew